On Fire (Galaxie 500 album)

 On Fire is the second studio album by American indie rock band Galaxie 500, released in 1989 on Rough Trade Records.

 In 2010, the album was re-issued and peaked at number 45 on the UK Independent Albums Chart and number 10 on the UK Independent Album Breakers Chart.

+Music

+On Fire's music has been described as "droning [and] doleful."
+According to Jenn Pelly of Pitchfork: "On Fire sounds like the Velvet Underground slowly warming up [...] as if the instruments have eclipsed one another, moving with the crawl of a cloud."
+The album contains elements of neo-psychedelia.

 Critical reception

-Pete Clark of British monthly magazine Hi-Fi News & Record Review left few warm words on album.
-He said "Galaxie 500 slide through the speakers, encircling the unwary listener with snaking lines of guitar, restrained percussion and a confessional-style vocal."
+Pete Clark of Hi-Fi News & Record Review described the album as "[sliding] through the speakers, encircling the unwary listener with snaking lines of guitar, restrained percussion and a confessional-style vocal."

 The Rolling Stone Album Guide called it Galaxie 500's "best album by far".
 In 2002, Pitchfork placed it at number 16 on its "Top 100 Albums of the 1980s" list.
 In 2013, Fact placed it at number 51 on its "100 Best Albums of the 1980s" list.
 In 2018, Pitchfork ranked it fourth on its "The 30 Best Dream Pop Albums" list.